It’s taken us a little while to get round to posting on this issue – mainly because we took the blog offline around the time the news broke.

 A TLD is the part of a domain name which comes after the final dot.
 For instance, .com, .uk and .net are all TLDs.

 The policy from ICANN suggests that there could be a free market for TLDs – so we could see domain names ending in anything.
-It mans companies could turn their brands into web addresses, or geographic areas could be given TLDs – .nyc and .london domains have both been suggested as possibilities.
+It means companies could turn their brands into web addresses, or geographic areas could be given TLDs – .vegas and .london domains have both been suggested as possibilities.

 However, you might need to think twice before setting up your name as a TLD because it looks like applying for one could cost more than $100,000.
 And that will probably be a non-refundable fee, so if your TLD is turned down, you’ll be seriously out of pocket.